c0derMo/orakel/readme.md

 ## Development:
 The project is built up in two parts: the frontend-client and the backend-server.
 ### Client development
 All client code is inside `client`.
-The client is written using Vue V3.
+The client is written using Vue V3 & vuetify.

 An development server can be ran using `yarn serve`.
 ### Server development